adambiser/snes-wolf3d-extractor/readme.md

 ### Installing

-Download the code and run.
+Download the code and run extractor.py.

 ## License